Bread Dad

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• Use RIPE bananas for the best results.
+• As I stated above, use RIPE bananas for the best results.
 If you use unripe green or hard yellow bananas, your banana bread might not be as tasty.
 Unripe bananas have more starch and less sugar than ripe bananas.
 The natural sweetness of ripe bananas works best when making banana bread recipes.
+Ripe bananas are soft and the yellow peel has many small brown/black spots.

-• If you run out of blueberries, you can replace them with raisins, cranberries, dried cherries, etc.
+• If you run out of blueberries, you can replace them with raisins, cranberries, etc.

 • We use frozen blueberries in this recipe because they are less easily “broken up” in the mixing of the dough.
 This allows you to have more whole berries (non-crushed) in your finished blueberry banana bread.
 However, don’t add any extra ice crystals that might be attached to frozen blueberries (or you will be adding too much moisture and your banana bread bread might come out undercooked).
 FYI – I like to wash off the ice crystals.
 Of course, then I need to dry the frozen blueberries.